corybrunson/lastfirst/docs/fixed-adaptive/fixed-adaptive.md

 TDA consists in the use of computational theories of continuity to investigate or exploit the structure of data.
 While TDA is most commonly associated with persistent homology (PH) and mapper-like constructions, it can be understood to include such classical and conventional techniques as cluster analysis, network analysis, and nearest neighbors prediction.

-TDA methods, including the ~~canonical~~ persistent homology and mapper [@] as well as manifold learning dimension reduction tools [@], have been deployed widely in biomedicine.
+TDA methods, including the ~~canonical/recognizable/archetypal (i.e. the most recognizable as a result of historical contingency)~~ persistent homology and mapper [@Yara-review] as well as manifold learning dimension reduction tools [@Ivakhno2007; @Reutlinger2012; @Aziz2017; @Viswanath2017; @Konstorum2018; @Becht2019], have been deployed widely in biomedicine.
 These methods require that data be pre-processed into the form of Euclidean vectors, and for many varieties of biomedical data, including most image and omics data, this is a straightforward requirement.
-In contrast, analysis tasks in clinical and public health often involve data that have diverse numerical and categorical variable types [@], high rates and complex patterns of missingness [@], or only a small number of variables taking finitely many values [@].
+In contrast, analysis tasks in clinical and public health often involve data that have diverse numerical and categorical variable types, high rates and complex patterns of missingness, or only a small number of variables taking finitely many values.
 A variety of approaches have been taken to apply classical topological methods to clinical and public health data, whether by transformaing records to coordinate vectors ("vector space embeddings") or by using non-metric similarity measures such as those common in ecology [@from-robustness-analysis; @Lee2015; @Dai2020].
 Extensions of these ideas to the present-day TDA toolkit are needed to bring the ~~potential/power/value~~ of more advanced methods to bear in domains that rely on more challenging data.